 It seems narrow inside to operate by four crew.
 It is likely not to have been discovered easily from the enemy since height is low.

 Camouflage paint is by brush painting.
-To draw a triangular, square dots, perseverance is required.
-It’s important to adjust the density of paints so the paints of a moderate density might good drawing by one stroke.
+To draw triangular, square dots, perseverance is required.
+It’s important to adjust the density of paints so the paints of a moderate density might be good drawing by one stroke.

 The painting example was Strumgeschutz-Abteilung 1708, 708.
 Volks-Grenadier-Division.
 It was the forces that deployed to Halloville France in 1944.
 The color painting description of this kit was useful.

 The sloped armor is peculiar but nice looking.
-Ambush camouflage was the first time for me and enjoyable.
+Ambush camouflage was the first time for me and was enjoyable.